 - 40 hours is to cover broader reading and engagement with clinical aspects of the work.

+Your performance will be assessed through a variety of coursework and OSCEs (see below).
 We employ a variety of assessment methods, and some of the examples include:

 - written reflective accounts of cases or patient interventions

 - written critical reflection of a risk framework